AztecProtocol/engineering-designs/in-progress/S&P Testnet/design.md

 ### Phase 2

-For the second deployment, we will increase the size of the validator set to 128 and throughput to 0.1 TPS (~3/4txs per block), while committee size stays the same.
-First governance upgrade will run in Phase 2.
+In Phase 2, Aztec Network has a validator set of size 128 and supports throughput of upto 0.1 TPS (~3/4txs per block).
+The network can also coordinate and survive client upgrades /soft forks.

 The goals here are to test:
 1) The network can handle an increased throughput sporting a larger validator set